Candidate Sanaa Elias

 Sanaa Elias was part of the group of residents who strongly opposed the LGBT Anti-Discrimination ordinance which was passed in June, 2014 and subsequently rescinded.
 Claiming that through her experience working in the Human Resources field she knew that such discrimination was already banned by federal law, thus rendering a local ordinance unnecessary, she spoke repeatedly on the issue and was active in the petition campaign to either repeal the law or bring it to a public vote.

-Ms. Elias’ Facebook posts and public statements trade heavily on her self-image as a Conservative Christian, and her main political issues seem to center on a perceived attack against Christian sensibilities in the body politic.
+Ms. Elias’ public statements trade heavily on her self-image as a Conservative Christian, and her main political issues seem to center on a perceived attack against Christian sensibilities in the body politic.
 Her specific statements deplore Gay Marriage, which she objects to for religious reasons, which give lie to her claims that the local ordinance was not needed because the law already prohibited LGBT discrimination.
+Unfortunately, a careful examination of her public statements will reveal considerable inconsistencies depending on the audience, but it is safe to say her views are extremist in nature.